10 Frugal Habits That Can Save You Over $500 a Month

 Estimated Monthly Savings: $100 – $200

 Streaming, apps, and memberships can pile up.
-Review them regularly.
+Review them regularly so your money isn’t quietly leaking away.
 Ask yourself:

 Do I Use This Service?

 Cancel anything you haven’t used this month.
-Check bank statements for forgotten charges.
+Scan your bank and card statements for forgotten charges that still renew in the background.

 Can I Share It?

-Share streaming with family or a roommate to split costs.
+Share streaming with family or a roommate to split costs, or rotate services so you only pay for one or two at a time.

 Cheaper Alternatives?